FelixGunzer/JCD_thesis/README.md

 pp2
 ```
 ## Definition of long-range fibre tracts and assignment to Brodmann areas
-I have allocated brain lesions on MRI automatically to long-range fibre tracts by defining them using the following script:
+I have allocated brain lesions on MRI automatically to long-range fibre tracts by defining them using the following R script:
 As one will notice, the statistical methods and plots on which my results are based can be found later in the code.

 ```